TitasPi/discordgamebot/README.md

 - [Express] - fast node.js network app framework
 - [Discord.js] - powerfull node.js module that allows to communicate with Discord API

-And of course DGB itself is open source with a [public repository][dill] on GitLab.
+And of course DGB itself is open source with a [public repository][GitHub] on GitHub.

 ## Installation